3 yellow robots sitting as the table and creating AI agents

 • Decision-making and adaptability: It’s hard to train agents to fully understand and adapt to changing environments.
 When the information is incomplete or ambiguous, the agent may struggle to make decisions.

-• Development complexity: Building an AI technology base for an agent requires investment in research and development, infrastructure and specialists with expertise.
+• Development complexity: Building an AI technology base for an agent requires investment in development and research, infrastructure and specialists with expertise.
 These tools need constant updates, retraining and monitoring to keep efficient results.

 The future of autonomous AI agents